 - Multiple departments within the Cluster have established research internships with various organizations in the North Bay.
 These internships number over 20+ with minimal financial support given to students.
 Research internships have been proven to help with student retention and success, by providing valuable experience as students pursue opportunities with employers and at 4-year transfer institutions.
 The Dean's Office is requesting \$10,000 to fund research internships for students.
 This will pay student salaries, supplies, and transportation costs.
-By eliminating this financial burden, this will permit students to participate in valuable research internships versus working a job that does not relate to their field of study. - Additional funds to augment Dean's supplies and equipment budgets, which can be distributed to academic departments when emergencies occur due to equipment failure or when critical needs arise.
-Based on the previous year's usage and cuts already made to individual departments to balance the structural deficit, \$5,000 to \$10,000 would be an appropriate amount.
-Engineering & Applied Technology would be most heavily impacted if augmentation is not funded.
+By eliminating this financial burden, this will permit students to participate in valuable research internships versus working a job that does not relate to their field of study.
+(Due to regulations, funding may need to come from Foundation or other unrestricted, not general fund sources). - STEM Success Coordinator: To help coordinate internships, grants, course-based research projects, and communication with industry, as well as oversee student success initiatives, funding for a STEM Success Coordinator is requested at minimally 50% FTE (approx. \$50,000 salary + benefits).
+The larger salary and FTE allocation is requested in order to be competitive in attracting qualified individuals. - Additional funds to augment Dean's supplies and equipment budgets, which can be distributed to academic departments when emergencies occur due to equipment failure or when critical needs arise.
+Based on the previous year's usage and cuts already made to individual departments to balance the structural deficit, \$10,000 would be an appropriate amount.
+Critical service contracts and equipment maintenance will be affected in Chemistry and the Biological Sciences without additional funding.